Learn the basics about the most important Jewish holiday that you’ve never heard of.

 Shavuot (weeks in Hebrew) is the feast of weeks and is celebrated for seven weeks after Passover.
 Although the holiday began as one of the three harvest festivals (Sukkot and Passover), Shavuot is often associated with the receiving of the Torah on Mount Sinai.
 It is also customary to stay up all night studying Jewish text (commonly the Book of Ruth) and “wait for the Torah” while eating lots and lots of dairy (if you’re from Ashkenazi descent) or meat (if you’re from Sephardi descent).
 Explore our resources below to learn more about the most important Jewish holiday that most people have never heard of.

-Shavuot song about the Ten Commandments in a rocking, fun kids sing-along featuring Naomi Less!
+Learn the Ten Commandments in a rocking, fun kids’ sing-along featuring Naomi Less!

 BimBam brings the Decalogue or the 10 Commandments to life for Shavuot with this catchy music video!
 The music is catchy, but that is not all, it is designed to teach kids about each of the Ten Commandments while learning about the Jewish holiday of Shavuot.
 It also covers the amusing exploits of some villagers and their mischievous ways.

 Naomi Less, hailed by PresenTense Magazine as the “Ultimate Jewish Chick Rocker” breaks gender stereotypes with her faith-driven, edgy, pop-rock riffs, soaring melodies and uplifting messages.
 Naomi combines her passion for education, Judaism and music to motivate audiences worldwide to work for change in the world.
 In 2008, Naomi founded Jewish Chicks Rock, encouraging young girls to pick up instruments and express themselves.
 Her strong character and unique voice amplify a powerful message to young women: be who you are, no apologies.
 Naomi gives her all in this animated piece.
-We hope that you watch, share it with your friends and sing-along here or visit us on our Youtube channel!
+We hope that you watch, share it with your friends and sing-along.

 The Book of Ruth tells of Ruth the Moabite choosing to make the Israelites her people.
 Ruth is well-loved for her loyalty to her mother-in-law Naomi and is often called Judaism’s most famous convert, or Jew by choice.